cocept/cocept/_posts/design/2014-08-17-sticky-menus.md

 ## The UX Pattern

 In response to the need for accessibility of navigation, a design pattern emerged where the menu is made to "stick" to the top of the page even when scrolling, so it is always accessible.

-[Smashing Magazine's](http://www.smashingmagazine.com/) Hyrum Denney [conducted an experiment](http://www.smashingmagazine.com/2012/09/11/sticky-menus-are-quicker-to-navigate/) to discover whether this technique improves navigation speed and it discovered that it does.
-Positively. **By 22%**.
+[Smashing Magazine's](http://www.smashingmagazine.com/) Hyrum Denney [conducted an experiment](http://www.smashingmagazine.com/2012/09/11/sticky-menus-are-quicker-to-navigate/) and discovered that Sticky Menus **increase navigation speed by a whopping 22%**.

 Here's an example of a sticky menu taken from [www.makebetterapps.com](http://www.makebetterapps.com/):

 <img src="/images/design/sticky-menu-still.gif" data-gif-src="/images/design/sticky-menu.gif" />